jaucourt/sha1-hulud-scan/README.md

 # sha1-hulud-scan
-Scans repo for Sha1-Hulud vulnerable packages
+Scans repo for Sha1-Hulud vulnerable packages.
+Uses node 22+

 # usage
 Install the one dependency (not, it's not on the vulnerability list):